Deep Security 11.2 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

-To protect the Deep Security Manager, install an Agent on its host computer and apply the Deep Security Manager policy.
+To protect the server where Deep Security Manager is installed, install an agent on it and apply the Deep Security Manager policy.

-- On the Computers page, add the Manager's computer.
-Do not choose to apply a Policy at this time.
+- Add the manager's computer.
+Do not choose to apply a policy yet.

-- Double-click the new computer in the Computers page to display its Details window and go to Intrusion Prevention > Advanced > SSL Configurations.
+- Double-click the new computer to display its Details window and go to Intrusion Prevention > Advanced > SSL Configurations.

-- A listing of the SSL Configurations for this computer will be displayed.
-Click New to start the wizard to create a new SSL Configuration.
+- Click New to start the wizard to create a new SSL Configuration.

 - Specify whether SSL Intrusion Prevention analysis should take place on all IP addresses for this computer, or just one.
 (This feature can be used to set up multiple virtual computers on a single computer.)